 Versatile, Ergonomic Cockpit

 J/121’s ergonomic cockpit builds upon the award-winning J/111 design, with excellent working space, protection from the elements behind an optional dodger, and exceptional twin steering stations that allow the driver to straddle the wheel and reach all the mainsail controls while driving.
 Clean line sights forward from the helm and trimming positions provide immediate gear-changing input.

 A 3D jib lead system using floating trim rings allows nearly infinite placement of the jib clew (crucial for reaching) without the friction normally associated with in-hauling or out-hauling from a track-mounted jib car.
 Water ballast controls are cockpit led so that the on-deck crew can easily manage the transfer or dumping of the tank(s).
 Electric primary and secondary winches are available for push button trimming ease.

 Spacious, Open Interior

 When the team needs moments of respite, the J/121 interior is clean and simple but beautifully finished with a feeling of space not often found in fast offshore racers.
-The interior is offered in Herreshoff classic (white with varnished trim accents) or modern GP Racer (white on white).
+The interior is offered in Herreshoff classic white with varnished trim accents.
 For the “armchair navigator,” both onshore and offshore, there is no substitute for a comfortable nav station to house all of today’s modern electronics and entertainment systems.
-The L-shaped galley features a stove, SS sink, and large icebox with storage drawers and shelves to feed the hungry crew.
-Amidships settees are full-length for sleeping and offered in over/under configuration.
-The head/shower is aft to starboard near the companionway, perfect for offshore sailing.
+The L-shaped galley features a two-burner stove, SS sink, icebox, storage drawers and shelves.
+The amidships berths are full-length for sleeping and are offered in over/under configuration.
+The head is aft to starboard near the companionway, perfect for offshore sailing.
 Forward of the main bulkhead is sail storage with an option for a removable V-berth.